Indonesia takes global cues. Sustainability in back seat as economy wins over ecology

 What will Indonesia do with all these illegal plantations operating inside forested areas?

-Legalizing Illegal Palm Oil Plantations a challenge to Indonesian Sustainable Palm Oil scheme
+Legalizing Illegal Palm Oil Plantations a Problem

 A report from Reuters suggested that Indonesia may turn these illegal plantations back to their legal status as forests.